 Progressive Web Apps: What's All the Noise about?

-Until recently, there were two widely accepted methods for securing your very own patch of the World Wide Web: a website, and/or a native app.
+Until recently, there were two widely accepted methods for securing your very own patch of the internet: a website, and/or a native app.
 However, since around 2015, when they were proposed by Google, Progressive Web Apps (PWAs) began to allow websites to go offline, incorporate push notifications and generally make the internet a better place.

 Described by Google as "Radically Better Web Experiences" and by others as "Websites with Special Powers", we take a look at what the buzz is all about: